 Here are some things to consider doing.
 Some items may not be applicable to you.

-I am proposing that October 30th be celebrated as Checklists Day.
+I propose that October 30th be celebrated as Checklists Day.

-Also, I don’t think it’s a coincidence that on October 30, 2007 a U.S. Patent was issued for a checklist system to broadcast checklist items.
+I don’t think it’s a coincidence that on October 30, 2007, a U.S. Patent was issued for a checklist system to broadcast checklist items.